sticnarf/yadd/README.md

 ## Configuration

-Yadd has high flexibility.
+**The configuration file should be intuitive enough to be understood without extra explanation.
+So, try checking `config.toml` first before reading the following terribly long documentation.**

-Belows are explanations for `config.toml` and how you can customize it, part by part.
+Belows are the detailed explanations for `config.toml` and how you can customize it, part by part.

 ### Global settings